Observables from classical black hole scattering in Scalar-Tensor theory of gravity from worldline quantum field theory: Derivation of the Feynman rules

 where, $a_i,b_i$ s are Lee-Yang Ghost and can be ignored in the classical limit.
 Therefore, the $n$-body partition function (non-spinning) in WQFT can be written as,

 It has been noticed that the partition function is related to the Eikonal phase $\chi$ by the following exponentiation \cite{Amati:1990xe, Mogull:2020sak}.

-Now $\chi$ can be calculated by computing the connected Feynmann diagrams.
-In order to compute the path integral in \eqref{3.3} one could start by demanding a gravitational field is a fluctuation over Minkowski space, i.e., one can decompose the metric $g_{\mu\nu}$ as,
+Now $\chi$ can be calculated by computing the connected Feynman diagrams.
+In order to compute the path integral in \eqref{3.3} one could start by demanding that a gravitational field is a fluctuation over Minkowski space, i.e., one can decompose the metric $g_{\mu\nu}$ as,

 and, eventually, the worldline degree of freedom can be expanded as,

 where, $z^{\mu}(\tau)$ is the worldline fluctuation about the straightline geodesic.
 Once we have the well-defined partition function, one could compute the classical observables as a correlation function in WQFT.